ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.01 (Created) response above.

+* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the POST request above.

-* If present, parameters describing the cryptographic algorithms used in the group MUST follow the values that the Administrator specified in the POST request above, or the corresponding default values specified in {{default-values-conf}} otherwise.
+* If present, parameters describing the cryptographic algorithms used in the OSCORE group MUST follow the values that the Administrator specified in the POST request above, or the corresponding default values specified in {{default-values-conf}} otherwise.

 * If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have the URI specified in 'as_uri' from the 2.01 (Created) response above.